 Gameshow, LevelUp, Millionaire, Questions, Delivery, Trivia Time, and other board game templates have become popular in Captivate.
 Courseware designers can customize these game templates as per your requirements.
 Using people cutouts from the Assets store and avatars also works well.

 Bring the fun element with drag-and-drop games and gamified quizzes that can run on multiple devices.
 You can choose from a variety of relationships between the drag and drop items to make your gamified assessments and knowledge check sections visually rich.
 Providing customized audio feedback to every drag-and-drop attempt will enhance learning impact.

-Some courseware designers also add gaming widgets instead of creating interactive games from scratch.
+Some courseware designers add gaming widgets instead of creating interactive games from scratch.
 It’s an easy solution for novice game designers; however, testing game widgets before adding them to your learning content is important.
-It’s better to include instructions for viewing in landscape or portrait modes to have better reliability as some gaming widgets work well either in the portrait or the landscape mode, but not in both.
+It’s better to include instructions for viewing in the landscape or portrait modes for better reliability as some gaming widgets work well either in the portrait or the landscape mode, but not in both.
 So, when using gaming widgets, test on all devices to ensure the layout is supported along with interactions.

 Variables and Advanced Actions

 Captivate uses variables to temporarily store values, which can be used by other components.
 There are two types of variables: i) system and ii) user-defined.